 Abstract: This publication presents an experimental model for assessing the competence of production managers, which is based on classical management and modern mathematical tools.
 The research was done in response to a real practical need set as a research task by the business.
 As a result, a model for selection of specialists and experts for solving complex management problems related to production management in industrial enterprises and an algorithm for application of this model is proposed.
 Key indicators for assessing the competence of production managers have been identified.
-To create the model, surveys conducted among functional experts in the field of production management were used.
-The model can be successfully applied in other functional areas of management, modifying the key indicators so that they are applicable in these areas.
+To create the model, surveys conducted among functional experts in the field of production management, modifying the key indicators so that they are applicable in these areas.